utakamo/oasis/README.md

 root@OpenWrt:~# service rpcd reload
 ```
 Rebooting the system after installation is also fine.
-> [!NOTE]
-> This software uses LuCI's CBI (Configuration Bind Inteface).
-Therefore, it also depends on the luci-compat package.
-However, most OpenWrt device environments come pre-installed from the start.
-> lua-curl-v3 must be pre-installed or available for download and installation from the repository for the target device.

 ## AI Setting
 [Main] ---> [Network] ---> [Oasis] ---> [General Setting]